Users

 {"URL":["/aai/web/v2/settings/usermgmt/users"],"heroDescriptionIdentifier":"ice_description_users_intro","customCards":[{"id":"ice_users_list","title":"The Users List","type":"customize"},{"id":"ice_users_add_edit_delete","title":"Adding, Editing and Deleting Users","type":"customize"},{"id":"ice_description_active_sessions","title":"Active Sessions","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Administration/UserManagement/admin_sessions.htm"},{"id":"ice_using_filters","title":"Using Filters","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/_Common/CommonFunctions/CF_Filters_web_interface.htm"},{"id":"ice_description_Working_w_Tables","title":"Working with Tables","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/_Common/CommonFunctions/CF_Working_with_Tables.htm"}]}

-AAI's user management strategy relies on users, domains and business areas:
+User management in AAI is based on users, domains, and business areas:

 • Users